To restore and expand solar energy access to homes in rural Thailand

 The amount of CO2 reduction generated through the project activities is estimated to be 4,800 kg CO2/year.
 The potential further CO2 reduction should all the solar home systems across the country be repaired is approximately 12,500 t CO2/year.

-76 households signed up to repair their solar home systems and after finishing the repairs in these 76 households, more villagers became interested in having their own systems repaired.
+As part of the project, 76 households signed up to repair their solar home systems and, after finishing the repairs in these 76 households, more villagers became interested in having their own systems repaired.

 As a result of the project, BGET has worked with the Global Social Benefit Incubator at the Santa Clara University and the Clinton Global Initiative 2011, committing to restore and expand solar energy access to a further 100 homes in rural Thailand.

 With over 200,000 solar systems installed during the nationwide government programme, of which 80% are not working properly and are in need of repair, the project has the potential to be replicated and expanded in rural communities throughout Thailand.
 The constraints for further replication include the availability of qualified personal, difficulties to establish government connections in the new areas and the large initial investments.